Run-of-the-river hydroelectricity: Concept

 A power station utilizing the run of the river flows for generation of power with sufficient pondage for supplying water for meeting diurnal or weekly fluctuations of demand.
 In such stations, the normal course of the river is not materially altered.

 Many of the larger run-of-the-river projects have been designed to a scale and generating capacity rivaling some traditional hydroelectric dams.
 For example, the Beauharnois Hydroelectric Generating Station in Quebec is rated at 1,853 MW.
 Some run-of-the-river projects are downstream of other dams and reservoirs.
 The reservoir was not built by the project but takes advantage of the water supplied by it.
 An example would be the 1995 1,436 MW La Grande-1 generating station.
 Previous upstream dams and reservoirs were part of the 1980s James Bay Project.

 There are also small and somewhat-mobile forms of a run-of-the-river power plants.
 One example is the so-called electricity buoy, a small floating hydroelectric power plant.
 Like most buoys, it is anchored to the ground, in this case in a river.
 The energy within the moving water propels a power generator and thereby creates electricity.
 Prototypes by commercial producers are generating power on the Middle Rhine river in Germany and on the Danube river in Austria.

+Major types

+The advantages and disadvantages of run-of-river dams depends on the type, the following sections generally refer to Dam-Toe unless otherwise stated.
+These are listed in order of least impact to most impact, as well as (on average) requisite project size.

+Dam-Toe

+Dam-toe has no flow regulation and utilizes the natural flow of the river to turn the turbines.
+Electricity generation is heavily dependent on river flow.

+Diversion Weir

+Diversion Weir has very little flow regulation, which is generally used to cover exclusively short-term peak times electricity demand.
+Diversion Weir is also heavily dependent on the natural river flow.

+Pondage

+Similar to a regular dam, water is stored from lull periods to be used during peak-times.
+This allows for the pondage dams to provide for the regulation of daily and/or weekly flows depending on location.

 Advantages

 When developed with care to footprint size and location, run-of-the-river hydro projects can create sustainable energy minimizing impacts to the surrounding environment and nearby communities.
+Run-of-the-river harnesses the natural potential energy of water by eliminating the need to burn coal or natural gas to generate the electricity needed by consumers and industry.
 Advantages include: